-Amazon Macie is an AI-powered security service that helps you prevent data loss by automatically discovering, classifying, and protecting sensitive data stored in AWS.
+Amazon Macie is an ML-powered security service that helps you prevent data loss by automatically discovering, classifying, and protecting sensitive data stored in Amazon S3.
 Amazon Macie uses machine learning to recognize sensitive data such as personally identifiable information (PII) or intellectual property, assigns a business value, and provides visibility into where this data is stored and how it is being used in your organization.
 Amazon Macie continuously monitors data access activity for anomalies, and delivers alerts when it detects risk of unauthorized access or inadvertent data leaks.

 Amazon Macie is a security service that provides customers both visibility and security for the content that they store in Amazon S3.
 Amazon Macie helps customers understand their data by automatically and continuously discovering, classifying, and intelligently and accurately assigning a business value to customer’s data.
 Through understanding the asset value of content and how it is being accessed, Amazon Macie is able to create contextual and narrative security alerts on challenges that our customers face, only alerting when high value content is being accessed in a way that creates risk for their business.
 Examples include Amazon Macie’s ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets their compliance standards.